greggman/webgpu-utils/README.md

   device, rg16sint2x2, { format: 'rg16sint' });
 ```

-All data above can be a typeArray
+All data above can be a TypedArray

 ```js
 const singlePixelRedTexture = createTextureFromSource(